maxime-42/kfs-4/PIC.md

 ## IRQ Line

-Certainly!
 Let's use an analogy with a traditional office setting to help explain the concept of an IRQ (Interrupt Request) line.

 Imagine you are a manager in an office, and you have several employees working on different tasks.
 Each employee represents a different hardware device or peripheral in a computer system.